hpsaturn/chessboard/README.md

 ## Troubleshooting

 ### SDL2 Not Found

 If SDL2 is not available, the program will automatically fall back to ASCII mode.

 ### Build Issues

 1. Ensure CMake and build tools are installed
 2. Check SDL2 development packages are installed for graphical mode
 3. Verify C++11 compiler support

 ### Runtime Issues

 - ASCII mode should work on any terminal
 - SDL2 mode requires X11/Wayland display server on Linux

+## TODO

+- [ ] Framebuffer support for Luckfox Lyra basic Linux buildroot image
+- [ ] Buildroot config files for Luckfox Lyra tests
+- [ ] Sprite pieces and its implementation
+- [ ] Intermediate class for join with different engines like GNU-Chess

 ## License